-Malaysian Public Sector Accounting Standard (MPSAS) 4, The Effects of Changes in Foreign Exchange Rates, is set out in paragraphs 1-73.
+Malaysian Public Sector Accounting Standard (MPSAS) 4, The Effects of Changes in Foreign Exchange Rates, is set out in paragraphs 1-72.
 All the paragraphs have equal authority.
-MPSAS 4 should be read in the context of its objective and the Preface to the Malaysian Public Sector Accounting Standards.
+MPSAS 4, The Effects of Changes in Foreign Exchange Rates, should be read in the context of its objective and the Preface to Malaysian Public Sector Accounting Standards.
 MPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, provides a basis for selecting and applying accounting policies in the absence of explicit guidance.